How to update your driving licence address

 How long will it take to get a new licence with my updated address?

-Your driving licence will usually take around 3 weeks to arrive.
+Your driving licence will usually take around three weeks to arrive.
 It could potentially take longer if DVLA needs to verify some details.
-If you are waiting longer than 3 weeks, you should contact DVLA.
+If you are waiting longer than three weeks, you should contact DVLA.

 Where else do I need to change my address?

-There are a list of areas you will need to update your change of address after you have moved including:
+There are lots of different places where you will need to update your change of address after you have moved including:

 Update your driving licence

-What other changes should my car insurance provider and the DVLA know about?
+What other changes should my insurer and the DVLA know about?

 There are a few instances that DVLA must be aware of including: